 And who would’ve thought I would include the deep squat in any of my posts.
 Seriously this was an impossible feat until very recently.
-Although here I’m using the hearth to raise the heels slightly.
+Although here I’m using the sand to raise the heels slightly.
 Hey whatever it takes!

 Usually I’ve been backed up against the wall to stop me toppling over.
 Another reasonable modification actually.

-I’ve also used tug’o’war with buster to keep me upright.
 Alternatively hold something that isn’t going to move on you.